 Create a series.

 If you’d like to teach your audience something complicated, break the topic into several parts.
 Series are an effective way to turn casual readers into subscribers.
 They will continue to come back for the next piece of the series.
 So, the onus is on you to make sure you deliver on that.
+Needless to say, a great addition to your content ideas strategy.

 If you haven’t already, be sure to join our Facebook Group — Influencers Hangout — This is a place for network marketers who want to learn how to use social media the right way to grow their business!
 Or in the mean time, learn a little bit more about who we are and why, we believe in ‘Breathing Life into People‘.